TheGreekGoddess/Data_Analysis_using_Python_APIs/README.md

 * Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

 * Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

-As final considerations:
-* Create a new GitHub repository for this project called `API-Challenge` (note the kebab-case). **Do not add to an existing repo**
-* You must complete your analysis using a Jupyter notebook.
-* You must use the Matplotlib or Pandas plotting libraries.
-* For Part I, you must include a written description of three observable trends based on the data.
-* You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
-* For max intensity in the heat map, try setting it to the highest humidity found in the data set.

 ## Hints and Considerations